 I have spent most of my career teaching US and broader American history, especially around the themes of race, gender and political change in the nineteenth and twentieth centuries.
-At the OU, I am involved in the production of the new module on Empire (first presentation will be in September 2023).
-I am also the lead of the scholarship project Teaching History in Online Rooms (THOR) which investigates best practice in teaching and learning online.
+At the OU, I am on the module team of A326 (Empires) and I also manage tuition on that module.
+I am a member of the production team for the new module on Empire which will replace A326 in October 2023.

-I am the Treasurer of the Society for the History of Women in the Americas, and I am a co-convenor of a monthly seminar on Gender and History in the Americas at the Institute of the Historical Research (on hiatus for 2020-21).
+I am the Treasurer of the Society for the History of Women in the Americas, and I am a co-convenor of a monthly seminar on Gender and History in the Americas at the Institute of the Historical Research.

 I held a Visiting Scholar position at the Australian National University in Canberra in July 2019.

 Home Sweet Home?
 Housing Activism and Political Commemoration in Sixties Ireland (2019-04)

 History Workshop Journal, 87(1) (pp. 5-26)

 Sex and the radical imagination in the Berkeley Barb and the San Francisco Oracle (2018)